mfrasier/api-poc/README.md

 # use a file (env.json below) to specify any required environment variables (e.g. lambda table name)
 sam local invoke ExternalApiHandler7E50D66D --event ./apigateway_event.json  --env-vars env.json
 ```

+start a redis server

+local in this case - could also run one in a docker container

+`$ redis-server --protected-mode no`

 ## invoke deployed lambda
 ```shell script